sxs-collaboration/spectre/docs/Tutorials/BeginnersTutorial.md

 pvserver &
 ```

-\note On compute clusters you should use the cluster-specific instructions for
+\note For cluster users, check cluster-specific instructions for
-using ParaView since you may require MPI and specifying which port to use.
-You can run `mpirun -np 1 pvserver -p PARAVIEW_REMOTE_PORT` on the remote cluster, where the `PARAVIEW_REMOTE_PORT` is the port that the paraView server will use on the cluster, you may choose it to be, for example, 11112.
-With 'pvserver' running on the remote machine, open a new local terminal and run `ssh -L11111:YOUR_CLUSTER:PARAVIEW_REMOTE_PORT USERNAME@YOUR_CLUSTER`.
+ParaView.
+You may require MPI and specify which port to use.
+You can run `mpirun -np 1 pvserver -p PARAVIEW_REMOTE_PORT` on the remote cluster.
+Here, `PARAVIEW_REMOTE_PORT` is the port that the ParaView server will use on the cluster.
+You may choose it to be, for example, 11112.
+With 'pvserver' running on the remote machine, open a new local terminal.
+Locally, run `ssh -L11111:YOUR_CLUSTER:PARAVIEW_REMOTE_PORT USERNAME@YOUR_CLUSTER`.

 The `&` is so that the server runs in the background.
 If you hit `Enter`
 a couple times you'll get back to being able to type commands.
 You should see